Idioms and expressions using the word “head”

 Meaning: if you can’t make head nor tail of something, then you can’t understand it.

-Ex: I’ve been trying to figure out this programme for quite some time but it doesn’t make head nor tail to me.
+Ex: I’ve been trying to figure out this programme for quite some time but I can’t make head nor tail of it.

 Get your head around something